insider tips for visiting yellowstone, grand prismatic spring

 Usually it’s either bison or bear – see if you can predict which animal it is during your visit!

-One of the worst things I see people do is get frustrated with the stop and go traffic and try to get around vehicles in front of them only to hit an animal crossing or stopped in the middle of the road they didn’t see.
+One of the worst things I see people do is get frustrated with the stop-and-go traffic and try to get around vehicles in front of them only to hit an animal crossing or stopped in the middle of the road they didn’t see.

 The animals live their entire lives in the park.
 It’s their park.
 We’re just visitors.